 Child Custody Questions

-Below are some frequently asked questions about child custody and how time-sharing matters are decided in Florida.
+Below are some frequently asked questions about child custody in Florida and how time-sharing matters are decided in Florida.

-The term “custody” does not appear in Florida Statutes, however if a mother of a child born out of wedlock has sole custody of the child until the father has acknowledged paternity with the mother’s consent or until there is a court order that shows the father is the legal father of the child.
+The term “custody” does not appear in most Florida family law statutes, however a mother of a child born out of wedlock has sole custody of the child until the father has acknowledged paternity with the mother’s consent or until there is a court order stating the father is the legal father of the child.
 If the parents are married, both parents share custody unless there is a court ordered time-sharing plan in place.

 What is joint custody vs. sole custody?

 There is no longer joint custody or sole custody in Florida.
 Instead terms may include “majority time-sharing” or “equal time-sharing.”
-Both parents typically share custody, but the custody arrangement is spelled out by a parenting plan or time-sharing agreement.
-These agreements can either be agreed upon by the parents or ordered by the court.
+Both parents typically share custody, but the child custody arrangement is spelled out by a parenting plan or time-sharing agreement.
+These agreements can either be agreed upon by the parents or ordered by the court during a divorce or paternity case.

 What is a parenting plan?

-A parenting plan is a document that acts as a guide for how the parents duties will be delegated, which parties are responsible for which aspect of the child’s life, and lay out the time-sharing arrangement between the parents including holiday schedules.
-Parenting plans include considerations such as extra-curricular activities, education decisions, child care decisions, contact between parents, communications between the child and parents, and traveling out of the state or country.
-A parenting plan is established in all paternity and dissolution of marriage cases in Florida.
+A parenting plan is a document that acts as a guide for how the parents duties will be delegated after separation, which parent is responsible for which aspect of the child’s life, and it lays out the time-sharing arrangement between the parents including holiday schedules.
+Parenting plans include considerations such as extra-curricular activities, schooling decisions, child care providers, contact between parents, communications between the child and parents, and traveling out of the state or country.
+A parenting plan is established in all paternity and dissolution of marriage cases in Florida involving minor children.

-How long does it take for child custody be decided?
+How long does it take for child custody cases to be decided in Florida?

-A time-sharing schedule may be decided on a temporary basis until the final hearing, at which point a final custody schedule will be put into place.
-The amount of time is dependent on how quickly a hearing can be scheduled and whether the parents are able to reach an agreement easily.
+During a divorce or paternity suit, a time-sharing schedule may be decided on a temporary basis until the final hearing, at which point a final custody schedule will be put into place.
+The amount of time it takes for a divorce or paternity suit to be over is dependent on how quickly a hearing can be scheduled and whether the parents are able to reach an agreement easily.
+If parents mostly agree, a case may only last a few months or if parents cannot see eye to eye, they may litigate a child custody case for a year or longer.

 What if parents cannot agree on a parenting plan?